-What I enjoy most about my current position is the challenge of managing the Louisiana pipeline and working with the best crew in the building.
+What I enjoy most about my current position is the challenge of learning how scheduling a gathering system works.
+I also work alongside the best scheduling crew in the building.
 No two days are alike and I have developed many new professional relationships with great people.

-For anyone transitioning from the military to civilian workforce I would tell them to seek all available forms of support and be persistent and patient.
-I attended several hiring events and spent hours completing online applications.
-The right position will come even if it is not the first offer, as I learned you just have to be patient.
+I would tell anyone transitioning from the military to civilian workforce to seek all available forms of support and be persistent, yet patient.
+I attended several hiring events, spoke with recruiters, and spent hours completing online applications.
+The right position will come even if it is not the first offer.

 United States Navy Reserve

 I really enjoy working with the people at Enterprise Products.
 My current position is Supervisor of Property Accounting.
 I manage a team of 7 accountants and we maintain the fixed asset records for the company’s physical assets, i.e. pipelines, tanks, pumping equipment, etc. We also prepare reconciliations between our subsystem and the General Ledger and prepare numerous reports, analysis and Net Book Values upon request.
 I enjoy the fact that in Property Accounting, I kind of feel that we’re on the front edge of all of the activity.
 We see all the assets that the company owns, purchases and constructs, and at the same time we’re one of the first ones to know if there’s a divestiture that’s about to occur.
 Over the past three years Enterprise has spent a large sum of money on new construction.
 Being in Property Accounting and seeing that construction, and seeing dollars they spent, it tells me that I’m working for a very strong and solid organization.